KholdStare/kholdstare.github.com/_posts/2013-05-12-moves-demystified.markdown

    * We take pointers/resources directly from the other object

-* Nullify the original
+* Nullify the source

-   * Having stolen the pointers/resources, we nullify these fields in the original so the destructor doesn't release them.
+   * Having stolen the pointers/resources, we nullify these fields in the source so the destructor doesn't release them.

 > Rvalues cannot be used directly, only through rvalue references
 > <code>&amp;&amp;</code>.
 The two are separate notions.